menu

 Southeast Inlet is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Southeast Inlet is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Also of note, the real estate in the Southeast Inlet neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
+Furthermore, the real estate in the Southeast Inlet neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
-In fact, 87.1% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 97.7% of American neighborhoods.
+In fact, 87.8% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 97.8% of American neighborhoods.

 People

-In addition, of note, 68.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+In addition, the Southeast Inlet neighborhood stands out for having an average per capita income lower than 96.0% of the neighborhoods in the United States.
+Also of note, 82.1% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Diversity

-Did you know that the Southeast Inlet neighborhood has more Haitian and Cuban ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Southeast Inlet neighborhood has more Dominican and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.2% of this neighborhood's residents have Haitian ancestry and 2.6% have Cuban ancestry.
+In fact, 5.8% of this neighborhood's residents have Dominican ancestry and 8.7% have African ancestry.

 Southeast Inlet is also pretty special linguistically.
 Significantly, 2.0% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 95.2% of the neighborhoods in America.